Alcohol and Other Drugs

 The estimated number of alcohol-related deaths has increased over the past 18 years.
 These deaths include fully alcohol-attributable deaths such as alcohol poisoning and alcoholic liver disease, as well as partially alcohol-attributable deaths such as motor vehicle crashes and several types of cancer.

 - Men are more likely to die from alcohol-related causes than women.
-In 2019, 68% of alcohol-related deaths were among men.
+From 2020 to 2021, 66% of alcohol-related deaths were among men.

 - Deaths caused directly by alcohol use increased significantly over the past 20 years.